Introduction to Usability Testing

 - It limits the danger of the item falling flat in the market.

-- Usability Testing gives numerous advantages; however, there are a couple of problems in utilizing this philosophy, which ought to be noted.
+- It gives numerous advantages; however, there are a couple of problems in utilizing this philosophy, which ought to be noted.

 - Initially, Testing isn’t 100% delegate to the actual situation.